tomeshnet/prototype-cjdns-pi/README.md

 1. In another Terminal session, SSH to Hillary and run `iperf3 -c FRIEND_IPV6`.
 You should start seeing Hillary sending encrypted packets to her Friend.
 On a Pi 2, we can expect about 14 Mbps throughput, and 40 Mbps on a Pi 3.

+## Uninstall

+To uninstall the services, run `./prototype-cjdns-pi2/scripts/uninstall`.

+**Note for IPFS users:** if you chose to include IPFS in the installation and want to keep your IPFS data, make sure you back up the `/home/pi/.ipfs` directory before running the uninstaller.

 ## Notes

 * Your computer can be a node too!
 It will mesh with the Pi's over your router.
 See the [cjdns repository](https://github.com/cjdelisle/cjdns) on how to set this up.